wso2-attic/ballerina-integrator/vscode/README.md

 - Search for Templates

 ## Contributing Templates
-Create a Ballerina project with a template module for an integration scenarios.
+Create a Ballerina project with a template module for an integration scenario.
 Add the following property in the project's Ballerina.toml file.
 ```
 templates= ["template_module_name"]